apache/royale-docs/component-sets/jewel/jewel-button.md

 layout: docpage
 title: Jewel Button
-description: The Jewel Button is a commonly used rectangular button with text inside.
-It looks like it can be pressed and allow users to take actions, and make choices, with a single click or tap.
+description: The Jewel Button is a commonly-used rectangular button with a text label.
+Users can click or tap it to take an action or make a choice.

 ---